khalid-hussain/shaheen/chap21.md

 humiliating that the citizens of Granada would not accept them.
 Therefore, when Abul Qasim left, against Moosa's wishes, for negotiations with Ferdinand, he commanded his army to be ready for a decisive attack.
-He also sent instructions for Badr Bin Mughira and his companions to be prepared.
+He also sent instructions for Badr bin Mughira and his companions to be prepared.
 For three days, Abul Qasim Abdulmalik kept negotiating the conditions of the treaty with Ferdinand and meanwhile in the mosques of Granada, Moosa's spirit-elevating speeches had infused a new life into the people of the city.
 Due to the fervor and enthusiasm